MarkJParry/pands-project2021/README.md

 Student: Mark Parry G00398271

 Project is based on an analysis of the Iris Data Set.
-The documents include the code, txt outputs and plots, a nreakdown of the code,analysis of the data and the references used whilst researching the project.
+The documents include the code, txt outputs and plots, a breakdown of the code,analysis of the data and the references used whilst researching the project.

 Contents: